iPhotography has been training new photographers for years and over that time we’ve seen over 100,000 course members graduate and take amazing photos.

 The answer to this last question could go on for years!
 There are so many ways to edit a photo – it depends on the photo and what you want it to look like.
 It’s like asking ‘how do I paint?’.

 We’ll show you the power of all these softwares and apps and how they transform an image.
-In each course, there are lessons on what each important tool does and how you can use it to improve your photos.
-Click the adverts below to join a course.
+In each course, they’ll be lessons on what each important tool does and how you can use it to improve your photos.

 Editing photos has become part of the norm now in photography.
 Every beginner photographer should learn post-processing as it is an opportunity to enhance a great photo and prepare it for the world to see.
 It’s an important photography skill even though it doesn’t involve the camera.